Skip to main content

 • Conversion rate

-• Probability to beat baseline (when looking at experiments from an individual level, this baseline can be the control, or another variant)
+• Probability to beat baseline (when looking at experiments at a Global Reporting level.
+This baseline can be the control, or another variant and is set in the drop downs)

-Within the reporting section for an experience you are able to see;
+Within the Global Reporting & Segment Breakdown for an experience you are able to see;

 • The number of users within the experience & holdback group